 Tales of Animals in War

-This year in Tales of Animals in War 2016, the Remembrance Clubhouse animals reminisce about their trip to France.
-They took a voyage of remembrance there to visit the powerful war memorials at Beaumont-Hamel and Vimy Ridge.
+This year in Tales of Animals in War 2017, the Remembrance Clubhouse animals learn more about humans' experiences during times of war and military conflict.

 Take Time to Remember is an introduction to Tales of Animals in War.

 Every year since 2006, six animal characters from the Remembrance Clubhouse have presented a fresh edition of Tales of Animals in War, to introduce young readers to the concept of remembrance in a non-threatening manner.
 For example, in: